Peda Venkata Raya: Sriranga III's rebellion

 The King's loyal nephew, Sriranga III, for some reason turned against the King in 1638 and engineered an invasion from Bijapur.
 The Bijapur – Sriranga III combine initially attacked Bangalore making the King Venkata III buy peace after an expensive deal.
-In 1641, the same combine launched another attack and were just 12 mi from Vellore Fort, but their camp was attacked with backing by Southern Nayaks.
+In 1641, the same combine launched another attack and were just 12 mi from Vellore Fort, but their camp was attacked with backing by Southern Nayaka famous general Ramaiyan.

-Golkonda forces
+War with Golkonda and death

-In the following year (1641), the Qutb Shahi dynasty of Golconda watching the disorder, sent a huge force along the East Coast.
+In 1642, the Qutb Shahi dynasty of Golconda watching the disorder, sent a huge force along the East Coast.
 The Golkonda army, after facing a stiff resistance near Madras by Venkata III's army backed by Damerla Venkatadri Nayak of Kalahasti and the Gingee Nayak, marched towards the Vellore Fort.
-But Venkata III, now badly under threat from all sides retreated to the Jungles of Chittoor and died October 1642.
+But Venkata III, now badly under threat from all sides retreated to the jungles of Chittoor and died on 10 October 1642.

 Venkata III had no son and was immediately succeeded by his treacherous nephew Sriranga III, who came to Vellore Fort after deserting the Bijapur camp.